-Economic History had been part of the curriculum at Edinburgh since 1884, and the University is now one of the few institutions in the United Kingdom in which Economic History exists as a degree programme in its own right.
+Economic history has been part of the curriculum at Edinburgh since 1884, and the University is now one of the few institutions in the United Kingdom in which economic history exists as a programme in its own right.

 Our courses range from the early modern period to the present day and cover wide geographical areas including Britain, Europe, North America, the Caribbean, and China.
 Many of our options examine themes in international economic history and analyse the causes and consequences of globalisation.

 History courses that you take in Year 1 are broad survey courses that are designed to prepare you for more specialised study in Years 3 and 4.
 You will take either one year-long course or two semester-long courses related to your specialisation in economics, and two courses in economic and social history.